Novel relaxin-3 mimetics for controlling feeding and motivated behaviour

 Relaxin-3 (R3) is a highly conserved neuropeptide transmitter that can regulate a number of important physiological processes including arousal-, stress- and reward-related circuits and resultant behaviours, including feeding.

 Central administration of R3 or agonist analogues increases feeding, while antagonising R3 signalling inhibits consumption of highly-palatable food and other appetitive drives.

 These findings suggest that the R3 receptor, RXFP3, is a potential target for pharmacological control of eating and addictive disorders.

 Exogenous native R3 has poor selectivity for RXFP3 and its complex two-chain peptide structure renders it difficult and expensive to produce chemically.
-In a major breakthrough, our team together with our collaborator Dr Johan Rosengren overcome these limitations by developing potent minimized peptide agonists and antagonists for RXFP3, the first single-chain relaxin peptide analogues with nanomolar affinity.
+In a major breakthrough, our team together with our collaborator Dr Johan Rosengren overcome these limitations by developing potent minimised peptide agonists and antagonists for RXFP3, the first single-chain relaxin peptide analogues with nanomolar affinity.

-The objectives of this proposal are to use innovative medicinal chemistry approaches to further develop/modify these linear peptides to optimize BBB penetration and in vivo stability; and to use these peptides to study the role of the R3/RXFP3 system in modulating neuronal signalling and behaviour in order to validate it as a drug target.
+The objectives of this proposal are to use innovative medicinal chemistry approaches to further develop/modify these linear peptides to optimise BBB penetration and in vivo stability; and to use these peptides to study the role of the R3/RXFP3 system in modulating neuronal signalling and behaviour in order to validate it as a drug target.

 These novel peptides are patented and they represent new leads for future development and preclinical testing.

 - Professor Ross Bathgate

 Students who are applying to study at The Florey can register their interest in this project.
 Refer to our step-by-step guide to help you with your application.